BOARD OF DIRECTORS

 Tim Kuehl, Secretary

-KARI DOUMA, Director of Prima Voce, has directed choirs with singers age 8 to 18.
-In addition to over 14 years of teaching in the public school system, Kari maintains a private voice studio and serves as Repertoire and Standards Chair for Women's Choirs for ACDA of MN.
-She is also a past Editor for the professional publication, Star of the North, a job for which she was recognized at the ACDA National Convention in Miami (winner of Large State Newsletter of the Year).
-Kari received her Bachelor's degree at Luther College with Weston Noble, Sandra Peter and Timothy Peter and her master's degree from St. Mary's University.
-Kari directs vocal music at Eastview High School, where she leads five choirs, teaches voice lessons and directs vocal music for the school's award-winning musical theater program.
+Kari Douma has directed choirs with singers ages 8 to 18.
+In addition to over 20 years of teaching in the public school system, Kari is the co-founder of the Allegro Choral Academy, a non-profit organization that has served children since 2006.
+Outside of Allegro, Kari stays active as Director of Vocal Music at Eastview High School in Apple Valley, MN, where, in addition to directing five choirs, she is vocal music director for Eastview’s award-winning musical theatre program.
+She has been professionally active both as Repertoire and Standards Chair for SSA Choirs for ACDA of MN, as well as Editor for the professional publication, Star of the North, a job for which she was recognized at the ACDA National Convention in Miami (winner of Large State Newsletter of the Year).
+Kari received her Bachelor of Arts degree at Luther College with Weston Noble, Sandra Peter and Timothy Peter and her master's degree from St. Mary's University.

-REBECCA HAHN, Accompanist, Graduated from Northern State University with a BME degree in piano and vocal music.
-Rebecca has been teaching private piano lessons since college and is currently teaching strings at Glacier Hills Elementary School of Arts & Science and 6th grade choir at Rosemount Middle School.
+Rebecca Hahn graduated from Northern State University with a BME degree in piano and vocal music.
+Rebecca has been teaching private piano lessons since college.
+She is currently teaching strings at Glacier Hills Elementary School of Arts & Science and 6th grade choir at Rosemount Middle School.
 Rebecca lives in Apple Valley with her husband and two children.
 She has been accompanying for choirs since 7th grade and is excited to be part of Allegro.